miguelusque/self-driving-car-engineer-nanodegree/01_finding-lane-lines/writeup.md

 ### 3. Suggest possible improvements to your pipeline

 A possible improvement would be to split the line sets using a k-means algorithm.

-Also, it could be used a different method to extrapolate the positon of the lane lines between the bottom and the top of the images.
-Maybe ignoring the lines which are not between the Q1 and Q3 percentille might work.